-Elias' sons Raymond Arnold Disney and Roy Oliver Disney were bank tellers at the First National Bank at 10th and Baltimore Avenue (now the main public library) in downtown Kansas City, Missouri when Walt was establishing his first animation studio he named Laugh-O-grams at 31st Street and Forest Avenue also in Kansas City, Missouri.
+Elias' sons Raymond Arnold Disney and Roy Oliver Disney were bank tellers at the First National Bank at 10th and Baltimore Avenue (now the Central Library) in downtown Kansas City, Missouri when Walt was establishing his first animation studio he named Laugh-O-Gram Studio at 1127 E. 31st Street (31st Street and Forest Avenue) also in Kansas City, Missouri.
 This building remains today and is hopefully going to be restored!

 He retired from management work in 1920 and moved back to Kansas City.
 He was again working as a carpenter.
-He moved to Portland, Oregon by the fall (autumn September-October) of 1921.
+He moved to Portland, Oregon by September-October autumn of 1921.
 His son Herbert had earlier moved to this city.

 He was a fiddler himself and would bring home anyone else who could play an instrument.
 Elias loved music and he also wanted his family to enjoy music!

 Elias lived to see his two sons Walt Disney and Roy Oliver Disney establish the Disney Bros.
 Studio and later Walt Disney Productions, which today is known as The Walt Disney Company.
-He was very proud of his sons accomplishments and he really loved Walt's early animated films!
+He was very proud of his sons accomplishments and he really loved and was fascinated with Walt's early animated films!

 Sadly, his wife Flora Disney passed away on November 26, 1938 as the result of gas asphyxiation in their home due to a lingering and hidden gas leak.
 Elias never fully recovered from this terrible emotional loss up to the time when he passed from this life on September 13, 1941.